 - Not weather-resistant

 - Mode lock is not the best

-- 【5.7K 360 + 4K WIDE】 ONE R Twin Edition transforms on the fly from a 360 cam to a 4K 60fps wide-angle shooter.
-You'll always have the right tool to capture the action.
+- 5.7K 360 + 4K Wide Angle: ONE R Twin Edition transforms on the fly from a 360-degree camera to a wide-angle 4K 60fps action camera.
+Just swap out the lenses.

-- 【FlowState Stabilization】 FlowState achieves gimbal-like stabilization without the gimbal.
+- FFlowState Stabilization: FlowState achieves gimbal-like image stabilization without the gimbal.
 Thanks to a new scene-detection algorithm, your footage stays clear and steady even in low light.

 The Insta360 ONE R is another great 360 degree camera for VR.
 It plugs into your VR headset and lets you capture everything in 4K quality.